esulu/esulu.github.io/README.md

 - [x] Add link to website repo
 - [ ] Add website logo
 - [ ] Styling for the boxes in the projects page (more veritcal spacing for smaller screens, perhaps wider too)
+- [ ] Change description when the site is done

 ### Optional
 - [ ] Maybe implement the planned fonts